MAIF/pulumi-dynamic-provider-otoroshi/README.md

 ### Create full resources

-You can also export existing resource from Otoroshi by clicking on the YAML button on resource UI.
+You can also export existing resource from Otoroshi UI with the YAML button present on each resource.

 ```yaml
 apiVersion: proxy.otoroshi.io/v1